Dirp114/331-Rodeside-mechanic/README.md

 book them in case a vehicle break down.
 This application will display a list of available mechanics who can assist the vehicle owner.

-SDG - The Roadside Vehicle Breakdown Assistance is Under Sustainable Development Goal 11, Sustainable Cities and Communities, attention is being paid to the problem of vehicle owners maintaining their vehicles in good condition to prevent breakdowns.
-In only one click, we wish to deliver mechanic information.
-Finding a mechanic and scheduling them in advance will benefit the vehicle owner in the event of a breakdown.

 Target Audience -
 The target audience of this system are the users which is the vehicle owner who